OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 → Treasury takes in `$100 in OHM` in exchange for `$105 in ETH`, supporting the market by removing some sell pressure.
 → That `OHM` is burnt.
-→ The treasury effectively pockets a revenue of `$15`, increasing the backing of the remaining OHM tokens.
+→ The treasury pockets a revenue of `$15`, increasing the backing of the remaining OHM tokens.